 SMD is investing in students and early career faculty to help them grow into leaders of the future.
-SMD has been particularly focused on developing a new cadre of mission Principal Investigators through workshops and hands-on training as part of existing mission teams.
+SMD has been particularly focused on developing a new cadre of mission Principal Investigators through continuing workshops as part of the PI Launchpad initiative

+(https://science.nasa.gov/researchers/pi-launchpad), as well as hands-on training as part of existing mission teams.
 Long-duration missions, such as Hubble and Chandra missions, provide a unique opportunity to develop future leaders from within the team, and are assessed on the robustness of teams over the lifetime of the mission.